Applications

 Opportunities

-At the time of writing, 1 Feb 2024, all subgrant awards have been made.
-There is still a final essay competition that is open to applications up to 1 May 2024
+At the time of writing, 1 July 2024, all subgrant and essay awards have been made.
+There is still a new round of applications to the New Generation Research Exchange, due 2 August 2024.

-Thanks to a generous grant of approximately $3.6M from the John Templeton Foundation, the Ian Ramsey Centre at the University of Oxford invites applications for the following grants from individuals or research groups in Central and Eastern Europe:
+Thanks to a generous grant of approximately $3.6M from the John Templeton Foundation, the Ian Ramsey Centre at the University of Oxford invites applications for the following grants from individuals or research groups in Central and Eastern Europe.
+We are also pleased to announce that we have secured sufficient additional external funding to hold a further round of the New Generation Research Exchange for 2024-2025.

 Essay prizes (final round): A first prize of $2000 and three second place prizes of $500 will be awarded to the best submissions.